-We audited loanDepot based on a referral from the U.S. Department of Housing and Urban Development's (HUD) Quality Assurance Division detailing a separate lender that originated Federal Housing Administration (FHA)-insured loans containing ineligible downpayment assistance gifts.
-We selected loanDepot due to its high volume of loans with downpayment assistance funds.
-Our objective was to determine whether loanDepot originated FHA loans containing downpayment assistance gift funds and secondary financing in accordance with HUD FHA requirements.
+We audited loanDepot, LLC, based on a referral from the U.S. Department of Housing and Urban Development's (HUD) Quality Assurance Division detailing a separate lender that originated Federal Housing Administration (FHA)-insured loans containing ineligible downpayment assistance gifts.
+The focus on loans with Golden State Finance Authority (Golden State) gifts was a result of a separate audit (2015-LA-1009) on loanDepot's use of downpayment assistance.
+Our objective was to determine whether loanDepot originated FHA loans containing Golden State downpayment assistance grants in accordance with HUD FHA requirements.